12 Effective Ways to Create a More Connected Workplace

 10. Establish an employee directory

-Once an employee locates a fellow worker who can answer a question. or provide the information needed, the employee can reach out quickly to make contact.
+Once an employee locates a fellow worker who can answer a question or provide the information needed, the employee can reach out quickly to make contact.
 The person being contacted is a valuable link in the chain of knowledge and can share what they know as well as the name of another person who may be able to assist.

-11. Encourage employees to try new processes
+11. Encourage employees to try new things

 One of the worst reasons for hanging onto old policies and processes is because “this is how we have always done things.”
 If something is no longer working, then it is time to try an alternative solution.